scanapi/scanapi/CONTRIBUTING.md

 ### Bump the lib Version

-Check the last release number at https://pypi.org/manage/project/scanapi/releases/ Increment the version number at `setup.py` according to the version you have just got.
+Check the last release number at https://pypi.org/project/scanapi/#history Increment the version number in `pyproject.toml` according to the version you have just got.

 ### Update the CHANGELOG.md